nkh/ftl/config/ftl/etc/man/ftl.md

 	<directory> [tilde(filter)] <current/total> <tab#> <selected_entries> [file_stat]

 ## Marks
 You can bookmak locations and jump back to them.
+Marks can be set in the configuration file, added for the current session or made persistent.

 ## Tags/Etags
-You can tag (select) entries, tags are synched between panes when option _auto_tag_ is set (set by default.
+You can tag (select) entries, tags are synched between panes when option _auto_tag_ is set (set by default).

 Etags is extra information that adorns the entries, IE: git status